descendsphere/route-render/docs/DESIGN.md

 ### 3.5. `Person` & Other Services
 *   `PoiService`: Now uses a robust fallback strategy (`name`, `name:en`, `alt_name`, `old_name`) to find a valid name for POIs, significantly reducing the number of "Unnamed" features.
 It also manages a static list of fetched POI data (`_poiData`) and provides methods to access and clear this data.
+*   `PerformanceTuner`: A new module responsible for managing all rendering quality and performance settings.
+See section 6 for details.
 *   Other components remain as previously designed, providing specific, modular functionalities.

 ## 4. Data Flow (State-Driven)